kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

      and stored in object *grat*.
 The maximum number of defaults are used.
    * Finally we tell the Annotated image object *mplim* to plot itself and display the result with Matplotlib's function *show()*.
+     This last step can be compressed to one statement: :func:`maputils.showall` which plots all the annotated images in your script at once and then call Matplotlib's function *show()*.

 The :mod:`wcsgrat` module estimates the ranges in world coordinates in the coordinate system defined in your FITS file.
+The method is just brute force.
+This is the only way to get good estimates for large maps, rotated maps maps with weird projections (e.g. Bonne) etc. It is also possible to enter your own world coordinates to set limits.
-It calculates 'nice' numbers to annotate the plot axes and it sets default plot attributes.
+Methods in this module calculate 'nice' numbers to annotate the plot axes and to set default plot attributes.

 **Hint**: Matplotlib versions older than 0.98 use module *pylab* instead of *pyplot*.
-You need to change the import statement to:
-`from matplotlib import pylab as plt`
+You need to change the import statement to: `from matplotlib import pylab as plt`

 Probably you already have many questions about what :mod:`wcsgrat` can do more:

    * Is it possible to draw labels only and no graticule lines?
-   * Can I change starting point and sep size for the coordinate labels?
+   * Can I change the starting point and sep size for the coordinate labels?
+   * Is it possible to change the default tick label format?
    * Can I change the default titles along the axes?
    * Is it possible to highlight (e.g. by changing color) just one graticule line?
    * Can I plot graticules in maps with one spatial- and one spectral coordinate?
    * Can I control the aspect ratio of the plot?
    * Is it possible to set limits on pixel coordinates?

-We will give a number of examples to answer most of the questions.
+In the following sections we will give a number of examples to answer most of these questions.

 Selecting axes for image or graticule ...........................................